speardragon/speardragon.github.io/_posts/System/HCI/[HCI] 3. Human 1.md

   - Movement
   - Changes in luminance.
 - Context is used to resolve ambiguity
-- Optical illusions sometimes occur due to overcompensation
+- Optical illusions(왜곡) sometimes occur due to overcompensation